revdrag/tp/docs/DeveloperGuide.md

 Use case ends.

 **Extensions**
 * 1a.
-Student name, class name or category is not specified.
+EduTrack detects missing data.
   * 1a1.
-EduTrack informs that student name, class name or category is missing.
+EduTrack informs User of the data that are missing.

     Use case ends.
 * 1b.
-EduTrack detects that student name, class name or category does not exist.
+EduTrack detects that the requested data does not exist.
   * 1b1.
-EduTrack informs the user that the student name, class name or category does not exist.
+EduTrack informs User that the requested data does not exist.
   * 1b2.
 EduTrack terminates the request.

     Use case ends.